 Rob Walker is a columnist for The New York Times Sunday Business section, and he contributes to many other publications, writing about design, technology, business, and the arts.
 His most recent book, co-edited with Joshua Glenn, is Significant Objects: 100 Extraordinary Stories About Ordinary Things.
 Walker and Glenn also oversee PROJECT:OBJECT, an ongoing series of personal stories about material possessions.
 Read more from Rob Walker.

 Angela Washko is an artist, writer, and facilitator devoted to creating new forums for discussions of feminism in the spaces most hostile toward it.
 She is a visiting assistant professor at Carnegie Mellon University.
 Since 2012, Washko has also been facilitating The Council on Gender Sensitivity and Behavioral Awareness in World of Warcraft.
 Watch our interview with Angela Washko.
+Join us for the upcoming panel, Game Changers: Women Activists in Digital Space, with Angela Washko, Susana Morris, and Jane Friedhoff at PEM on Saturday, May 5, at 4:15 pm.

 Christine Wong Yap is a New York–based artist.
 Her work has been exhibited in the San Francisco Bay area, as well as in New York, Los Angeles, Manila, Manchester, and more.
 Her work has been supported by the Queens Council on the Arts, the Jerome Foundation, and the Center for Cultural Innovation.
 Play Inter/de-pend-ence here.